Allaboutanshul/Allaboutanshul/README.md

 ## 🧑‍💻 About Me

-I am a passionate **Data Analyst** and **Frontend Developer** pursuing my B.Tech in Computer Science and Engineering (AI & Data Science) at VGU[cite: 1].
+I am a passionate **Data Analyst** and **Frontend Developer** pursuing my B.Tech in Computer Science and Engineering (AI & Data Science) at VGU.
 I bring a unique blend of analytical problem-solving and creative frontend engineering to the table.
 Beyond processing data, I specialize in building **intuitive, data-rich user interfaces and interactive web applications**, ensuring insights are not just calculated, but seamlessly visualized for end-users[cite: 1].

-- 🧠 **Dual Expertise:** Proficient in data modeling (Python, SQL)[cite: 1] and modern web styling/logic (HTML5, CSS3, JavaScript)[cite: 1].
+- 🧠 **Dual Expertise:** Proficient in data modeling (Python, SQL)[cite: 1] and modern web styling/logic (HTML5, CSS3, JavaScript).
-- 📊 **Data Visualization:** Hands-on experience creating corporate dashboards in Power BI, Tableau, and Advanced Excel[cite: 1].
+- 📊 **Data Visualization:** Hands-on experience creating corporate dashboards in Power BI, Tableau, and Advanced Excel.
-- 💼 **Industry Experience:** Completed specialized data analytics and frontend roles across platforms like Skyscanner, InAmigos Foundation, and UniConverge[cite: 1].
+- 💼 **Industry Experience:** Completed specialized data analytics and frontend roles across platforms like Skyscanner, InAmigos Foundation, and UniConverge.
-- 🏆 **Hackathon Competitor:** Recognized among the top teams in the **Smart India Hackathon (SIH)**[cite: 1] and Top 10% in the TechConnect National Hackathon[cite: 1].
+- 🏆 **Hackathon Competitor:** Recognized among the top teams in the **Smart India Hackathon (SIH)** and Top 10% in the TechConnect National Hackathon.
-- 📚 **Highly Certified:** Hold professional certifications from Google, Microsoft, AWS, Oracle, Deloitte, and more[cite: 1].
+- 📚 **Highly Certified:** Hold professional certifications from Google, Microsoft, AWS, Oracle, Deloitte, and more.

 ---